 New Forests' assets under management scope 3 emissions are 'other indirect' emissions as a result of activities occurring in each asset's value chain.
 Where spend is used to calculate emissions, figures are provided in local currency and converted to AUD or USD.

 Category 1: Purchased goods and services

 This category covers relevant emission sources from purchased goods and services.
-Emissions are calculated by multiplying the activity data (input) by the relevant emission factor these are summarised in Table 2.
+Emissions are calculated by multiplying the activity data (input) by the relevant emission factor (Table 2).